Tetrahymena: Phenotypic and genotypic plasticity

-Inducible Trophic Polymorphisms
+Inducible trophic polymorphisms

 T. vorax is known for its inducible trophic polymorphisms, an ecologically offensive tactic that allows it to change its feeding strategy and diet by altering its morphology.
 Normally, T. vorax is a bacterivorous microstome around 60 μm in length.
 However, it has the ability to switch into a carnivorous macrostome around 200 μm in length that can feed on larger competitors.
-If T. vorax cells are too nutrient starved to undertake transformation, they have also been recorded as transforming into a third “tailed”-microstome morph, thought to be a defense mechanism in response to cannibalistic pressure.
+If T. vorax cells are too nutrient starved to undertake transformation, they have also been recorded as transforming into a third "tailed"-microstome morph, thought to be a defense mechanism in response to cannibalistic pressure.
 While T. vorax is the most well studied Tetrahymena that exhibits inducible trophic polymorphisms, many lesser known species are able to undertake transformation as well, including T. paulina and T. paravorax.
 However, only T. vorax has been recorded as having both a macrostome and tailed-microstome form.

 These morphological switches are triggered by an abundance of stomatin in the environment, a mixture of metabolic compounds released by competitor species, such as Paramecium, Colpidium, and other Tetrahymena.
 Specifically, chromatographic analysis has revealed that ferrous iron, hypoxanthine, and uracil are the chemicals in stomatin responsible for triggering the morphological change.
-Many researchers cite “starvation conditions” as inducing the transformation, as in nature, the compound inducers are in highest concentration after microstomal ciliates have grazed down bacterial populations, and ciliates populations are high.
+Many researchers cite "starvation conditions" as inducing the transformation, as in nature, the compound inducers are in highest concentration after microstomal ciliates have grazed down bacterial populations, and ciliate populations are high.
 When the chemical inducers are in high concentration, T. vorax cells will transform at higher rates, allowing them to prey on their former trophic competitors.

 The exact genetic, and structural mechanisms that underlie T. vorax transformation are unknown.
 However, some progress has been made in identifying candidate genes.
 Researchers from the University of Alabama have used cDNA subtraction to remove actively transcribed DNA from microstome and macrostome T. vorax cells, leaving only differentially transcribed cDNA molecules.
 While nine differentiation-specific genes were found, the most frequently expressed candidate gene was identified as a novel sequence, SUBII-TG.

 The sequenced region of SUBII-TG was 912 bp long and consists of three largely identical 105 bp open-reading frames.
 A northern blot analysis revealed that low levels of transcription are detected in microstome cells, while high levels of transcription occur in macrostome cells.
 Furthermore, when the researchers limited SUBII-TG expression in the presence of stomatin (using antisense oligonucleotide methods), a 55% reduction in SUBII-TG mRNA correlated with a 51% decrease in transformation, supporting the notion that the gene is at least partially responsible for controlling the transformation in T. vorax.
 However, very little is known about the SUBII-TG gene.
 Researchers were only able to sequence a portion of the entire open-reading frame, and other candidate genes have not been investigated thoroughly. mRNA and amino acid sequencing indicate that ubiquitin may play a crucial role in allowing transformation to take place as well.
 However, no known genes in the ubiquitin family have been identified in T. vorax.
-Finally, the genetic mechanisms of the “tailed” microstome morph are completely unknown.
+Finally, the genetic mechanisms of the "tailed" microstome morph are completely unknown.